OxideGlassGroupAAU/StatMechGlass/README.md

 they seem to contain the same number of atoms.

 When using modifiers in the functions, these should be named according to the data files provided by the user.
-If the datafile is named "Na.csv", "Na" should be used in the functions.
+If the data file is named "Na.csv", "Na" should be used in the functions.

 ## 4.2 Datafiles